michaelmangelsdorf/myth/doc/spec.md

 If the BUSY flag is not set, and the page index in C is not zero, the CPU injects a "fake" TRAP call instruction to page 0, instead of fetching a proper instruction opcode.
 By entering page 0, an interrupt service routine in page zero at address-offset 0 is run.

 To re-enable interrupts, the software must execute an RTI instruction (Return from Interrupt).
-RTI behaves identically to RTS (Return from Subroutine), but clears the BUSY flag.
+RTI behaves like RTS (Return from Subroutine), but clears the BUSY flag and uses a separate pointer register (IA) to save/restore the return address.
 As long as the BUSY flag remains set, downstream service routines or other code will not be interrupted by interrupts.

 The interrupt service subroutine once it returns resumes execution at the point in code where the interrupt occurred.